<EditBase>

 Prop Required Type Default Description

-render Optional (props: EditControllerResult<RecordType>) => ReactNode Alternative to children, a function that takes the EditController context and renders the form
+render Optional (props: EditControllerResult<RecordType>) => ReactNode Ā Alternative to children, a function that takes the EditController context and renders the form

-loading Optional ReactNode The component to render while checking for authentication and permissions
+loading Optional ReactNode Ā The component to render while loading the record to edit

-mutationMode Optional undoable The mutation mode
+mutationMode Optional undoable Ā The mutation mode

-offline Optional ReactNode The component to render when there is no connectivity and the record isn’t in the cache
+offline Optional ReactNode Ā The component to render when there is no connectivity and the record isn’t in the cache

 children